Windows 10 Driver Backup using DISM Command

 How to Restore this Driver Backup in Windows 10?

-3. Now, a new window will appear that asks you how do you want to search for driver software.
+3. Now, a new window will appear that asks you how you want to search for driver software.
 Select the second option “Browse my computer for driver software”.windows 10 driver backup

-2. After updating, click finish to complete the import process.
+2. After updating, click Finish to complete the import process.

-John Harris
+About the Author: John Harris